 Little Saints Service Leader

-Hello everyone!
-Hi, my name is Penny Baker (Miss Penny) and I currently work at Little Saints as the Service Leader.
-As an educator with over ten years of experience, I have learnt that we are constantly growing and evolving as educators to lead the learning that matters.
+Hello everyone, my name is Penny Baker (Miss Penny) and I am the Service Leader of Little Saints Preschool.
+As an educator with 11 years of experience, I have learnt that we are constantly growing and evolving as educators to lead the learning that matters.
 My philosophy of education for children comes from Howard Gardner’s Multiple Intelligences, Reggio Emilia, and The Curiosity Approach.
 These theories blend to show who I am as an Educator.
 When working alongside children, families, and other educators, it's important to advocate for creating a personalised and safe environment for the community.
 Where respect and diversity are valued.
 When children feel safe and secure, they are built up to succeed.
 Providing children with open-ended, play-based, and child-interest provocations encourages them to collaborate in their program.
-Educators co-construct the learning environment by allowing children to research and enquire about their learning through play and stimulating their minds by listening and responding
+Educators co-construct the learning environment by allowing children to research and enquire about their learning through play and stimulating their minds by listening and responding.
+I am passionate about promoting our service as a Learning Community and maintaining strong connections with St John's Lutheran School and the wider community of Jindera.
+Providing our community with a safe, nurturing and exciting space for all children, families and community members past, present and future.

 Amy Sonter